-10.8 Exhibits - All exhibits or attachments to pleadings, motions, briefs, or other papers must contain on their face a prominent exhibit number or letter.

-10.9 Referencing the court record - A sequential pagination of the electronic court initiates with the first filing in a case.
+- 10.8 Exhibits All exhibits or attachments to pleadings, motions, briefs, or other papers must contain on their face a prominent exhibit number or letter. - 10.9 Referencing the court record A sequential pagination of the electronic court initiates with the first filing in a case.
 The sequential page identification, referred to as the PageID, is applied by the ECF system and is found in the document header displayed at the top of every page of every electronically filed document.
+The PageID clearly, uniquely, and permanently identifies each page of the court record.
 Any reference by a registered attorney to a portion of the record in which it is to be electronically filed shall be made by reference to the PageID identified thereon, following the cite form identified on the court's website.
 Pro se litigants are exempt from this requirement.